gitaficionado/gitaficionado/README.md

 ## 🤝 Community & Volunteer Leadership

-I am a strong believer in contributing to the tech community and fostering learning through organization and mentorship.
+I am a strong believer in contributing to the tech community and cultivating learning through doing and mentorship.

 ### Mitobyte Organization
 * I have been actively volunteering with [**Mitobyte**](https://mitobyte.com) to support the local tech community.